Russian oligarch admits he leads an "extravagant" life

 The list of Abramovich's skiing holidays in the luxury resort of Courchevel and in Megeve, both in the French Alps, and yachting cruises in the Caribbean are some of the latest glimpses into the luxury lives of the Russian-born tycoons.

-Abramovich -- whose fortune is estimated at over 10 billion pounds ($16 billion) -- also wrote in a witness statement: "I travelled with my family and my personal assistant ... by helicopter to Megeve."
+Abramovich -- whose fortune is estimated at over 10 billion pounds -- also wrote in a witness statement: "I travelled with my family and my personal assistant ... by helicopter to Megeve."

 The case, which started in early October, is being followed closely by Russia watchers from London and Moscow for any new clues into the murky world of Russian business and politics.